phobos777/ZEN/docker-zen-node/README.md

 Example:

-`./install.sh ztjcr2DSYhMZZ3WFFeoK2hDxhmK4VP3QcgK email@example.com zennode.example.com sea`
+`./install.sh ztjcr2DSYhMZZ3WFFeoK2hDxhmK4VP3QcgK email@example.com zennode.example.com na`

 The script will install the required dependencies and deploy the three containers on your host.